azat-co/ga-backbone/README.md

   ...
 ```

 Everything else is the same till we get to the **appleView** class.
-We'll need to to add constructor or an initialize function. **initialize** is a special word/property in Backbone.js framework.
-It's called each time we create an instane of an object, i.e., `var someObj = new SomeObject()`.
+We'll need to add a constructor or an initialize function. **initialize** is a special word/property in Backbone.js framework.
+It's called each time we create an instance of an object, i.e., `var someObj = new SomeObject()`.
 We can also pass extra parameters to **initialize** function, as we did with our views (we passed object with key **collection** and the value of apples Backbone Collection).
-More on Backbone constructors at <http://backbonejs.org/#View-constructor>.
+Read more on Backbone constructors at <http://backbonejs.org/#View-constructor>.

 ```javascript
   ...